Last updated on April 17th, 2018 at 02:17 pm

 Essential Equipment for the W Trek or O Trek in Patagonia

-But first, some quick background.
+But first, some quick background on the essential W trek equipment.

 The W Trek: